PolarCookie/PolarGuides/README.md

 To Be Done: A solo oriented leveling guide visiting 5 man dungeons to avoid farming out in the world.
 A solo version of duo, will have to prune a lot of quests.

 ## PANIC; MY QUESTS ARE GREEN!
-Don't worry to much about that.
+Don't worry to much about that, Ding80 stays in green quests for the most part.
+It works out in the end and fighting green mobs is a breeze so xp-gain speed should be high.
 Quest xp works like this.
 <table>
 	<tr>